Sihune/Emotion_Recognition_KERC-kaggle-/README.md

 # pre-train

   1. Run **pretrain.py** file.
-(You need to put the data in the pretrainingData folder in csv file format, **like FER2013** / And you choose pretrain model int OtherModel) and then, The weights file is created in the pre_trained folder
+     - need to put the data in the pretrainingData folder in csv file format, **like FER2013**
+     - choose pretrain model in the OtherModel folder

+  2. The **weights.h5** file is created in the pre_trained folder

 # training